soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 - Detailed view on the experiment setup.

 - Brief overview on the different compute options.
-(Azure Data Factory Managed Integration Runtime, Self Hosted Integration Runtime, Azure Integration Runtime)
+(Managed VNet Integration Runtime, SHIR, Azure Integration Runtime)

 - Detailed view on the experiment results.